LeroySteele/DiscordBot-TrifinityRP/README.md

 - Role updates will display on the excel sheet
 - Using button clicks will open specific ticket types
 - Logs members joining/leaving
 - handles suggestion channel and resends the template

+Any file starting with 'button' is used to handle onClick events and will create the ticket they selected